"I need a pen knife, some dental floss, a sewing needle, and a fifth of whiskey. Stat!"

 - Robinson's Requiem, also known as 'the masochist game'.
 Basically a 'survive on an empty planet' game, one of the main challenges is that you have to perform realistic first aid on yourself - sewing up and dressing wounds, making splints, and - if necessary - performing amputations.

 - In Persona 4 it never happens for real, but Naoto's Shadow expresses a desire to carry out a sex change operation on her(self).
-Representing her insecurity from being patronised by the police.
+Representing her insecurity from being patronized by the police.

 - In Evil Genius, One of the henchmen you can recruit, Ethan Asia, was performing surgery on a Papa New Guinean tribesman, when his patient suffered a fatal heart attack while Ethan simultaneously suffered pancreatic failure.
 Seeing no other options, Ethan transplanted his patient's pancreas into his own body.